marshallhotaling/Nosey-News/README.md

 2. `cd` into cloned repo
 3. Run `npm install`
 4. Run `npm start`
 5. Enter `control + c` in your terminal to stop running the React app at any time
-6. To run Cypress tests, use `npx cypress open`

-## Usage
-This app is meant for a user to see every perspective on the latest story's worldwide
+# Preview of App:

+# Mobile:

+# Wins + Challenges:

+# Learning goals
+1. Organisation/Planing
+2.

 ## coded by